The name Stalay first arose amongst the Anglo-Saxon

 Early Notables of the Stalay family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Stalay Notables in all our PDF Extended History products and printed products wherever possible.
+William Stayley or Staley (died 1678), was a victim of the 'Popish Plot,' was the son of William Staley, and carried on his...
+Another 133 words (10 lines of text) are included under the topic Early Stalay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stalay family to Ireland